 When sales capacity is planned based on data, revenue forecasting becomes more consistent and grounded in actual team performance.
 This helps reduce uncertainty in financial projections.

-Instead of hiring reactively or overextending existing teams, companies can make hiring and investment decisions based on headcount planning best practices and structured demand forecasts.
+Instead of hiring reactively or overextending existing teams, you can make hiring and investment decisions based on headcount planning best practices and structured demand forecasts.
+Sales organizations experience 35% average annual turnover - nearly triple the 13% cross-industry average - creating persistent capacity gaps in revenue teams.

 For example, a company preparing for a product launch in a new region may use sales capacity planning to estimate how many reps are needed to reach a revenue target of $3 million in the first two quarters.
 Without this analysis, the company could underhire, resulting in missed targets, or overhire, increasing costs unnecessarily.